MarianaAlmeida/marianaalmeida.github.io/index.md

 <br>

-Since december 2019, I am Head of Research at [Cleverly](https://cleverly.ai/) in Lisbon, Portugal, a startup that drives NLP (Natural Language Processing) and ML (Machine Learning) to help customer support teams becoming more efficient.
+Since december 2019, I am Head of Research at [Cleverly](https://cleverly.ai/) in Lisbon, Portugal,where we drive NLP (Natural Language Processing) and ML (Machine Learning) to help customer support teams becoming more efficient.

 Before that I researched for 6 years in industry: 4 years at [Priberam Labs](http://labs.priberam.com/) where I developed ML methods to solve NLP problems and 2 years at [Feedzai](https://feedzai.com/) where I worked on ML approaches for preventing fraud.